Codrux2200/BSQ/README.md

-**You wont to now where is the biggest square in your map ??
+**You want to know where is the biggest square in your map ??
-That is possible with this program**
+This is possible with this program**

 **TO COMPILE IT:**